Alcohol and Prescription Drug Rehabilitation Service

 The New Farm Clinic drug and alcohol service provides expert counselling and treatment to individuals who need professional help to combat their alcohol and prescription drug dependence.

 Dr David Storor, Psychiatrist is the Program Director and a Specialist in Addiction Medicine.
 Dr Storor is Senior Lecturer in Mental Health at the University of Queensland and holds an appointment as a Senior Visiting Specialist to Queensland Health Alcohol and Drug Services.
 Dr Storor has over 30 years’ experience in Alcohol and Drug Services in Queensland and has expertise in all areas of substance abuse disorders and their management.

-All referrals for this new service can be directed to Assistant Director of Clinical Services Clinics on tele 07 3254 9100.
+All referrals for this new service can be directed to the Assistant Director of Clinical Services Clinics on 07 3254 9100.

 Our inpatient alcohol and prescription drug rehabilitation service is run by an experienced multi-disciplinary team who will provide you with 24 hour care.